advfr/callattendant/README.md

 #### `pip install callattendant`

+## Hi there, I've created this fork for people who want to execute this great piece of software NOT on a RaspberryPi, indeed, the original was made for it, but
+GPIOS (hardware and software libraries) are not available.
+I'm not an expert at all and what I've done is only commenting parts of code where things related to GPIO (and "indicator") are mentionned.

-The Call Attendant (__callattendant__) is an auto attendant with an integrated call blocker and voice messaging system running on a Raspberry Pi.
+The Call Attendant (__callattendant__) is an auto attendant with an integrated call blocker and voice messaging system (running on a Raspberry Pi).
 It stops annoying robocalls and spammers from interrupting your life.
 Let the Call Attendant intercept and block robocallers and telemarketers before the first ring on your landline.